 At test-time, the input LiDAR point cloud $x^\star$ is first processed by the SA-SSD detector.
 SA-SSD outputs the 2D feature map $h_3(x^\star)$ and a set $\{(\hat{y}_i, s_i)\}_{i=1}^D$ of $D$ detections, where $\hat{y}_i$ is a 3D bounding box (\ref{eq:y_def}) and $s_i$ is the associated classification confidence score.
 We then take all bounding boxes $\{\hat{y}_i\}_{i=1}^D$ as initial estimates and refine these via $T$ steps of gradient ascent (Sec~\ref{section:ebms_regression_pred}), producing $\{y_i\}_{i=1}^D$.
 The initial 3D bounding boxes $\{\hat{y}_i\}_{i=1}^D$ are thus refined by being moved toward different local maxima of $f_\theta(x^\star, y)$.
 The refined boxes $\{y_i\}_{i=1}^D$ are finally combined with the original confidence scores, returning the detections $\{(y_i, s_i)\}_{i=1}^D$.

 This gradient-based refinement of the detections produced by SA-SSD of course lowers the detector inference speed somewhat.
-The point cloud $x^\star$ is however still processed by SA-SSD only once, and the scalar $f_\theta(x^\star, y)$ is extracted from $h_3(x^\star)$ using an efficient pooling operator and a just few fully-connected layers.
-Moreover, the gradient $\nabla_{y} f_{\theta}(x^\star, y)$ can be efficiently evaluated using auto-differentiation.
+The point cloud $x^\star$ is however still processed by SA-SSD only once, and the scalar $f_\theta(x^\star, y)$ is extracted from $h_3(x^\star)$ using an efficient pooling operator and just a few fully-connected layers.
+Moreover, the gradient $\nabla_{y} f_{\theta}(x^\star, y)$ can be efficiently evaluated using automatic differentiation.
 The complete refinement procedure is detailed in Algorithm~\ref{algo:prediction}, where $\lambda$ denotes the gradient ascent step-length, $\eta$ is a decay of the step-length, and the $\texttt{NewValue} > \texttt{PrevValue}$ check ensures that $f_\theta(x^\star, y)$ is never decreased.

-\section{EXPERIMENTS}
+\section{Experiments}

 We evaluate our EBM-based 3DOD approach on the KITTI 3DOD dataset \cite{geiger2012we} and compare it with the SA-SSD~\cite{he2020structure} baseline and other state-of-the-art methods.
 Our detector is implemented in PyTorch~\cite{paszke2019pytorch}.
 Training and inference code is publicly available.